StrikingLoo/strikingloo.github.io/_posts/2022-08-30-stable-diffusion-vs-dalle-2.md

 Before we reach the end, I want to raise a concern and propose a challenge.
 No matter what I tried, I could *not* make either DALL-E 2, or StableDiffusion make characters in the style of Jojo's Bizarre Adventure (or Araki, in general).
 I tried the obvious style cues and others, and none worked.
 So if any of you manages to make one of these models draw Spongebob Squarepants in the style of Jojo's, or any other recognizable character, you will get a thousand internet points from me.

 ### Appendix A: Stable Diffusion Prompt Guide
-In general, a good prompt will have the form:
+In general, a the best stable diffusion prompts will have this form:

 > "A *\[type of picture]* of a *\[main subject, mostly composed of adjectives and nouns -avoid verbs-]*, *\[style cues]\**"